 Quality training and assessment

-Assessment in VET means the process of collection evidence and making judgements on whether competence is achieved.
+Assessment in VET means the process of collection evidence and making judgments on whether competence is achieved.
 Competency is the consistent application of knowledge and skill to the standard of performance required in the workplace (as expressed in the Training Package).
 It embodies the ability to transfer and apply skills and knowledge to new situations and environments.

 More information regarding assessment in VET is available on the Training and assessment templates webpage.